 About Dr Mark Windsor

-Dr Mark Windsor is a Lecturer and Course Leader in Philosophy at New College of the Humanities.
+Dr Mark Windsor is a Assistant Professor and Course Leader in Philosophy at New College of the Humanities.
 Before coming to NCH in 2019, he was an Associate Lecturer at the University of Kent and a Teaching Fellow in Philosophy at University College London.
 At NCH, he convenes the BA and MA Aesthetics courses and BA Dissertation course and teaches on Early Modern Philosophy.

 PhD in History and Philosophy of Art, University of Kent (2017)